-I’m the research technician in the Borrill lab where I will be undertaking research into transcription factors involved in wheat development.
+I’m a research technician in the Borrill lab where I will be undertaking research into transcription factors involved in wheat development.

 In 2019 I completed my PhD studying the roles of CLE peptides in Arabidopsis thaliana vascular development as well as producing a large-scale phylogeny of CLE peptides from genomes accessible on Phytozome.
 During my studies in Manchester I also had the great opportunity to work with several other plant species as well as for the Manchester Museum’s herbarium.
 There I participated in conserving and cataloguing a variety of plant specimens as well as partaking in many public engagement events.
 I also wrote for the Manchester Museum blog under the pseudonym of the Travelling Botanist – something I hope to rekindle in the near future!